httptoolkit/httptoolkit-website/src/posts/intercepting-android-https.md

 There's at least 3 types of Android CA certificate store:

-* The OS has a 'system' certificate store, at `/system/etc/security/cacerts/`.
+* The OS has a 'system' certificate store, traditionally at `/system/etc/security/cacerts/`.
 This is prepopulated on the device at install time, it's impossible to add certificates to it without root access, and is used as the default list of trusted CA certificates by most apps.
 In practice, this store defines which CA certificate most apps on your phone will trust.

+    [In Android 14 system CA certificates were moved](https://httptoolkit.com/blog/android-14-breaks-system-certificate-installation/) to `/apex/com.android.conscrypt/cacerts` (though the default system path above still exists too) so that they're primarily loaded from the Conscrypt system module instead.

 * The OS also has a 'user' certificate store, usually at `/data/misc/user/0/cacerts-added/`, containing trusted CA certificates that were manually installed by the user of the device.
-Installing one of these certificates requires accepting quite a few warnings, and [became even more difficult in Android 11](/blog/android-11-trust-ca-certificates/).
+Installing one of these certificates requires accepting quite a few warnings, and [became even more difficult in Android 11](https://httptoolkit.com/blog/android-11-trust-ca-certificates/).

     Apps targeting Android API level <24, i.e. before Android 7, or applications that specifically opt in will trust CA certificates in this store.
-Most apps don't, but this is enabled on a few apps where it's widely useful (notably Chrome, [for now](https://www.chromium.org/Home/chromium-security/root-ca-policy/)) and it's easy for developers to enable for testing with [a few lines of XML](/docs/guides/android/#if-you-dont-have-a-custom-network-security-config).
+Most apps don't, but this is enabled on a few apps where it's widely useful (notably Chrome, [for now](https://www.chromium.org/Home/chromium-security/root-ca-policy/)) and it's easy for developers to enable for testing with [a few lines of XML](https://httptoolkit.com/docs/guides/android/#if-you-dont-have-a-custom-network-security-config).

 * Lastly, each application can include its own CA certificates, embedding its own short list of trusted certificate authorities internally, and refusing to trust HTTPS communication with certificates signed by anybody else.
 Nowadays this is fairly uncommon, except for apps that are especially security conscious (banking) or very high-profile (facebook), mostly because it's complicated and the changes in Android 7 to untrust the user store make this kind of pinning unnecessary.